 Early workers in transplantation^{302,303} recognized the resemblance of allograft rejection to the response against infections associated with delayed hypersensitivity, exemplified by tuberculosis.
-With the demonstration of the major histocompatibility complex- (MHC-) restricted mechanisms of adaptive infectious immunity by Doherty and Zinkernagel in 1973,304-307 it became obvious that allograft rejection must be the physiological equivalent of the response to this kind of infection.
+With the demonstration in 1973 of the MHCrestricted mechanisms of adaptive infectious immunity by Doherty and Zinkernagel,304-307 it became obvious that allograft rejection must be the physiological equivalent of the response to this kind of infection.
 Microorganisms that generate such an adaptive immune response are generally intracellular and have no or low cytopathic qualities.308